Semantic Layer for Embedded AI Analytics: Why It Matters for SaaS

 Résumer cet article avec :

-Self-service analytics has always been the promise.
+Self-service AI analytics has always been the promise.
 Let users ask questions, get answers, make better decisions — no analyst required.
 AI chat makes that promise feel closer than ever.
 But there's a gap between a chat widget that looks impressive in a demo and one that your customers actually trust in production.

 That gap has a name: the semantic layer.